Spread

 “If you were preaching to a large congregation, only 5 to 10 people had Bibles, so he bought about 20 Bibles to give to the people.
 One man said, Sir, give me one, Bolin said with tears in his eyes at the memory.
 Bobby even gave away both of his Bibles.

 Once back home, Bolin began sharing the story, with others.
-The first time he
+The first time he told the story, he was given a check for to buy Bibles for Africa.

-g to help him?
+help him?
 Jones said.

 Pastor Jones and his church have offered space in the sanctuary to stores the Bibles.
 Seven thousands Bibles have been gathered and neatly packed in brown pasteboard boxes at the church.